A class of globally solvable Markovian quadratic BSDE systems and applications: Introduction

 \subsection{Our results - sufficient conditions and examples.}

-As a complement to our main existence/uniqueness theorem, we provide a a sufficient condition for the existence of Lyapunov functions - termed the Bensoussan-Frehse (BF) condition - as well as a somewhat simpler sufficient condition for a-priori boundedness.
-The names of Bensoussan and Frehse are associated to this condition due to a set of assumptions these authors place on the Hamiltonian of a particular system of parabolic PDE in \cite{BenFre02}.
-A generalized version of these assumptions became our condition (BF) - a list of algebraic conditions on various terms in the generator.
-While one of them allows for any function of sub-quadratic growth, all the others deal with quadratic expressions with a specific structure (we even allow for a small ``error'' around the condition (BF), thus incorporating both ``smallness'' and structural requirements into a single condition.)
-To the best of our knowledge, generators in all solvable Markovian BSDE systems described in the literature so far satisfy our condition (BF).
+As a complement to our main existence/\-unique\-ness theorem, we provide a sufficient condition for the existence of Lyapunov functions - termed the Bensoussan-Frehse (BF) condition - as well as a somewhat simpler sufficient condition for a-priori boundedness.
+The (BF) condition, a list of algebraic conditions on various terms in the generator, is a slight generalization of the structural condition discovered by Bensoussan and Frehse in \cite{Bensoussan-Frehse}.
+We add a term of sub-quadratic growth and also allow for a small ``error'' around the structure, thus incorporating both ``smallness'' and Bensoussan and Frehse's structural condition into a single condition.
+Generators in many solvable Markovian BSDE systems described in the prior literature satisfy our condition (BF).
+Nevertheless (BF) may not be suitable for our Example \ref{subsec:mart} below where the Lyapunov function is constructed by geometric argument.

 We illustrate our main results and the sufficient conditions with a number of examples.
 Our first example shows that the stochastic equilibria exist and are unique in a class of incomplete financial market models, with heterogeneous ``exponential'' agents.
 Next, we construct a class of martingales on differential manifolds with connections under fewer assumptions than before.
 Then, we treat two non-zero sum stochastic games, namely, a game with ``cooperation and hindrance'', and a risk-sensitive stochastic differential game; we show that Nash equilibria exist in both.
 Our final example focuses on a different aspect of our results and treats a one-dimensional equation.